-In Kenya, Riders for Health has offices in Nairobi and Kisumu.
-From our workshop in Kisumu, we currently offer fleet management services in western and central Kenya on an outreach basis and we’re looking to expand to new locations.
+In Kenya, Riders for Health has an office and workshop in Kisumu.
+From our workshop, we currently offer fleet management services in western and central Kenya on an outreach basis and we’re looking to expand to new locations.

 Riders’ transport management solutions can help your organisation to deliver health interventions more effectively.